Chapter 1:

 He didn’t sound scared.
 He didn’t even ask what was happening.

-“Yeah, he’s the one,” he said, like he was confirming a pizza order.
+“Yeah, he’s the one,” he said, like he was confirming an order.
 “Now, where’s the rest of my money?”

-There was the sound of cash—paper shifting, bills being counted.
+There was the sound of cash.
 Then the faint clink of his bottle being set down.

 The men grabbed my arms.
 Dragged me toward the door.
 I caught a final glimpse of my dad as they pulled me out.
-He didn’t look away.
-Didn’t flinch.
-He just lit a cigarette and leaned back on the couch like nothing out of the ordinary had happened.
+He didn’t flinch.
+He just lit a cigarette and leaned back on the couch like nothing had happened.

 And that’s when I knew.